luluhefei/Learn-Typography/README.md

-This is a personal css practice project, based on Margret Shepherd's book "Learn Typography".
+This is a personal css practice project, based on Margret Shepherd's book "Learn Calligraphy".